sumit16sharma/recipe-recommendation-system-frontend/README.md

 2. `/meal`: List of meal types.
 3. `/meal/:mealType`: List of recipes for a specific meal type.
 4. `/meal/:mealType/:mealTypeId`: Details of a specific recipe.

+## Backend Repository <a name="backend"></a>

+The backend repository for this project can be found at [backend-repo-link](https://github.com/sumit16sharma/recipe-recommendation-system-backend).

 ## Contributing <a name="contributing"></a>